celery/ceps/draft/celery-5-high-level-architecture.rst

 The most important feature of Celery 5 is to replace the custom Event Loop with `Trio`_.

-We selected it because of it's
+We selected it because of its
 `design <https://trio.readthedocs.io/en/latest/design.html>`_,
-`interoperability with asyncio <https://github.com/python-trio/trio-asyncio>`_ and it's many features.
+`interoperability with asyncio <https://github.com/python-trio/trio-asyncio>`_ and its many features.

 Trio provides a context manager which limits the concurrency of coroutines and/or threads.
 This saves us from further bookkeeping when a Worker executes